zaun/entity-sprite-engine/docs/system/entity_code_review.md

   - The hash key uses a static char buffer: this is not thread-safe.
 If you ever multi-thread collisions, this will be a race.
 Consider using a per-call heap buffer or a thread-local buffer, or store combined keys as 128-bit/struct keys in the hashmap directly.

 - Potential correctness concerns
-  - entity_component_detect_collision_component casts EntityComponent* to specific subtype structs incorrectly:
+  - entity_component_detect_collision_with_component casts EntityComponent* to specific subtype structs incorrectly:
     - You currently do:
       EntityComponentCollider *colliderA = (EntityComponentCollider *)a;
       but a actually points to the base struct, and the collider’s data is at a->data.